MystenLabs/sui/doc/move.md

 objects.
 In particular the gas object is defined in the GAS module located in the [sui_programmability/framework/sources/GAS.move](../sui_programmability/framework/sources/GAS.move) file.
-As you can seem the manifest file for the package containing the GAS module is located, as expected, in the [sui_programmability/framework/Move.toml](../sui_programmability/framework/Move.toml) file.
+As you can see the manifest file for the package containing the GAS module is located, as expected, in the [sui_programmability/framework/Move.toml](../sui_programmability/framework/Move.toml) file.